 The eyes of brachycephalic dogs are more prone to disorders compared to other breeds.
 Their eye sockets are shallow which makes the eyeball protrude significantly.
 Thus the outer corneal surface tends to dry over time increasing the chances of ulcerations or other eye traumas.

 Respiratory disorders found in brachycephalic dogs are described as BUAOS (Brachycephalic Upper Airway Obstructive Syndrome).
-Even though the skull and especially the space inside the skull became smaller, the soft tissues remained same size, most importantly the soft palate, tongue, and cartilage turbinates inside the nose.
+Even though the skull and especially the space inside the skull became smaller, the soft tissues remained the same size, most importantly the soft palate, tongue, and cartilage turbinates inside the nose.

 Moreover, the nostrils narrowed as a result of the lack of underlying nasal bones.
 Overcrowding the space in the nose and the back of the throat contributes to airflow obstruction and serious breathing problems.
 Once clinically apparent, they are referred to as BUAOS, as we mentioned previously.

-The veterinary medicine has developed ways to treat some of the clinical manifestations brachycephalic dogs have and help them live a more comfortable and happier life.
+Veterinary medicine has developed ways to treat some of the clinical manifestations brachycephalic dogs have and help them live a more comfortable and happier life.
 But that’s only a temporary solution.
 The main solution, if it’s not too late, lies in the more responsible breeding of the dogs.

 If you want to read more about other interesting dog breeds, open the dog breed section on our blog!